-If you’d like to get a head start on account opening as a high earning non-resident then download our FREE Non-Resident Banking Starter Guide right now!
+But first, if you’d like to get a head start on account opening as a high-income earning non-resident then download our FREE Non-Resident Banking Starter Guide right now!

-Like many people, high earners are opening bank accounts in stable jurisdictions, rebalancing investments, and moving savings into financial systems that they have more confidence in during an economic downturn.
+Like many people, high earners are opening checking accounts, savings account, and even an interest savings bank account in stable offshore banking jurisdictions.
+High earners are also rebalancing investments and moving savings into financial systems that they have more confidence in during an economic downturn.

 But regardless of whether you think a financial crisis is on the horizon or not doesn’t really matter.
 It always makes sense to diversify your assets, upgrade your banking, and increase the benefits you receive from your banking and investment relationships.

-The question we’re answering isn’t how to help you make more money– but instead, how to best protect (and benefit from) the money you already have.
+The question we’re answering isn’t how to help you make more money– but instead, how to best protect (and benefit from) the wealth you already have.

-Most high earners are looking for three things: Protection of their funds; Access to their money when they want it; and Specific services.
+Most high-income earners are looking for three things: Protection of their wealth; Access to their money when they want it; and Specific banking services.

-In the section below, we’ll discuss the specific services that you can and should expect from your banking relationships as a high earner.
-For now, let’s talk about safety and access.
+In the section below, we’ll discuss the specific services that you can and should expect from your banking relationships as a high-income earner.
+For now, let’s talk about safety, risks, and accessibility.